ChickenProp/chickenprop.github.com/drafts/resistance-analysis.md

 In total then, we win the five-player game 70% of the time.
 That's not surprising.

 The six-player analysis could probably be done analagously without too much trouble, since there are still only two spies.
 But the mission sizes go 2-3-4-3-4, which means that if we select no spies in the first mission, it's not obvious that we win, and if we select one spy we also have the choice of selecting CDE for mission two... the decision tree gets a lot more complicated, and I'd rather try to solve this problem intelligently (to work for game sizes 7+ as well).
+I haven't done this yet, though; it's a job for future-me.